davidfowl/aspnetvnextwebapiapp/Generations.md

 The biggest difference is that you wouldn't be able to consume it in a Portable Class Library project type.

-The .NET Standard Platform version represent binary portability across platforms using a **single** moniker.
-They are an evolution of Portable Class Libraries.
-They are "open ended" in that they aren't tied down to a static list of monikers like **portable-a+b+c** is.
+The .NET Standard Platform version represents binary portability across platforms using a **single** moniker.
+They are an evolution of the existing Portable Class Library system.
+They are "open-ended" in that they aren't tied down to a static list of monikers like **portable-a+b+c** is.

-.NET Standard Platform versions are not too different than a the PortableXXX profiles people use today which get represented in NuGet as **portable-a+b+c** (eg. Profile111).
-The difference is that the **single** .NET Standard Platform version moniker evolves linearly such that NuGet and other tools can infer compatibility.
-Newer .NET Standard Platform versions are compatible with older ones.
+.NET Standard Platform versions are not too different to the PortableXXX profiles people use today which get represented in NuGet as **portable-a+b+c** (eg. Profile111).
+The key difference is that the **single** .NET Standard Platform moniker evolves and versions linearly, such that NuGet and other tools can infer compatibility, i.e. newer .NET Standard Platform versions are compatible with older ones.

 ## Terms
 - **PCL** - Portable Class Library
 - **Platform** - e.g. .NET Framework 4.5, Windows Phone 8.1
 - **Reference Assembly** - An assembly that contains API surface only.
 There is no IL in the method bodies.
 It is used for compilation only, and cannot be used to run.
+Also commonly referred to as "Contracts".
 - **Implementation Assembly** - An assembly that contains an implementation of a reference assembly.
 These are usually implemented in the platform itself and cannot be updated without updating the platform.
 - **.NET Standard Platform** - versioned sets of the reference assemblies.
+- - **Cross compile** - to compile the same source code files to different target platforms, i.e. against different API sets.

 ## Principles
-- Platforms owners implement reference assemblies from a particular .NET Standard Platform version.
+- Platform owners implement reference assemblies from a particular .NET Standard Platform version.
-- Platforms owners may implement a subset of reference assemblies from a particular .NET Standard Platform version.
+- Platform owners may implement a subset of reference assemblies from a particular .NET Standard Platform version.
 - Any change in a reference assembly's API surface causes the .NET Standard Platform to version.
 - Lower versions are always compatible with higher versions.